Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Introduction

-Label smoothing\cite{szegedy2016rethinking, muller2019does} is a regularization method that makes the clusters between categories more compact, increases the distance between classes, reduces the distance within classes, and avoids adversarial examples with over high confidence.
-But unsup-SimCSE is unsupervised, and there is no obvious boundary between positive and negative pairs.
-Therefore, we want to achieve the effect of smooth by modifying the loss function.
-So we pay attention to random Gaussian noise, which has many excellent properties and is widely used in natural language processing \cite{bowman2015generating, makhzani2015adversarial}, usually as a constraint to the posterior distribution or a data augmentation technique.
 As shown in the figure \ref{batch_sim}, Gaussian noise is far away from all samples and can constitute a very confident negative pair with any sample within a batch.
-So we introduce a Gaussian noise term to the InfoNCE loss function, termed Gaussian Smoothing InfoNCE (GS-InfoNCE).
-We can understand the Gaussian noise term from two perspectives.
-Firstly it can be regarded as a smoothing strategy.
-The number of negative pairs in a given batch is limited and discrete, and these pairs are used to approximate the negative distribution.
-We can make the distribution smoother by adding various random Gaussian noise as an extension of the negative samples.
+Therefore, we propose to add random Gaussian noise as an extension to the negative pairs without increasing the batch size \footnote{A contemporaneous work \cite{zhou2022debiased} has also randomly initialized new negatives based on random Gaussian noises to simulate sampling within the whole semantic space, and devise a gradient-based algorithm to optimize the noise-based negatives.}.
+In other words, we introduce a simple smoothing strategy upon the InfoNCE loss function by simply adding a Gaussian noise term to the denominator, termed Gaussian Smoothed InfoNCE (GS-InfoNCE).
+From two perspectives, the Gaussian noise term can be understood as a smoothing strategy.
+Firstly, the number of negative pairs in a given batch is limited and discrete, and these pairs are used to approximate the negative distribution.
+We can make the distribution smoother by adding random Gaussian noise to extend the negative pairs.
 Secondly, from the perspective of the loss function, the denominator of GS-InfoNCE's loss introduces an additional penalty term to avoid overfitting.
-Through experiments on the standard semantic text similarity (STS) task, GS-InfoNCE outperforms the state-of-the-art unsup-SimCSE by an average Spearman correlation of 1.38\%, 0.72\%, 1.17\% and 0.28\% on the base of BERT-base, BERT-large, RoBERTa-base and RoBERTa-large, respectively.
+Through experiments on the semantic text similarity (STS) tasks, GS-InfoNCE outperforms the state-of-the-art unsup-SimCSE by an average Spearman correlation of 1.38\%, 0.72\%, 1.17\% and 0.28\% on the base of BERT-base, BERT-large, RoBERTa-base and RoBERTa-large, respectively.

-Our contributions can be summarized as follows: we propose GS-InfoNCE for unsup-SimCSE, by introducing random Gaussian noise as a simple smoothing strategy to alleviate the problem of negative pairs with high similarity as the batch expands.
-Through experimental analysis, our approach can bring substantial improvements to unsup-SimCSE with different model configurations.
-Moreover, GS-InfoNCE is easy to implement, and you only need to add a few extra lines to the InfoNCE code.
+Our contributions can be summarized as follows: we propose GS-InfoNCE for unsup-SimCSE, by introducing a simple smoothing strategy upon the InfoNCE loss function to bring sufficient comparison for samples without increasing the batch size.
+Our approach can bring improvements to unsup-SimCSE with different model configurations through experiments.